carbon-language/carbon-lang/flang/documentation/FortranForCProgrammers.md

 Pointers
 --------
-Pointers are objects in Fortran, not a data type.
+Pointers are objects in Fortran, not data types.
 Pointers can point to data, arrays, and subprograms, but not to other pointers or to an allocatable.
 A pointer can only point to data that has the `TARGET` attribute.